 Cinque Terre Card Prices

-These prices are current as of 2016, check the web site for updated prices and complete list of options.
+These prices are approximations; check the web site for updated prices and complete list of options.
 Here are some of the cards available:

 - One Day Carta Parco: 7.50 euro adult, 4.50 for under age 18, 6 for over age 70